Concerned about showing an employment gap on your resume?

 Life happens and work gaps happen, too.

-Executives, just like other candidates, often experience lapses in employment due to job searches, board work, illness, downsizing, performance, and of course, COVID.
+Executives, just like other candidates, often experience lapses in employment due to job searches, board work, illness, layoffs, downsizing, performance, and of course, COVID.

 Your resume, however, is meant to be an impressive picture of your accomplishments, value proposition, and skills – NOT the place to bring up a potentially negative aspect of your work history.